stappersg/vBook/src/install/source/freebsd.md

 pkg install lang/rust
 ```

 > You may have to switch to the latest ports branch.
-Please refer to [freeBSD wiki].
+Please refer to the [freeBSD wiki].

 [freeBSD wiki]: https://wiki.freebsd.org/Ports/QuarterlyBranch

 ## Dependencies